 Genstar V Ltd. and Genstar VI Ltd. may be deemed to have beneficial ownership of the securities over which any of the Genstar Entities has voting or dispositive power.
 Genstar V Ltd. and Genstar VI Ltd. are controlled by a board of three directors that acts by majority approval and possesses sole voting and dispositive power with respect to the shares held by the Genstar Entities.
 The individual members of such board are: J. Ryan Clark, a member of our board of directors; Jean-Pierre L. Conte; and Eli P. Weiss.
-The address for each of the entities and individuals referenced above is c/o Genstar Capital, 4 Embarcadero Center, Suite 1900, San Francisco, CA 94111.
+The address for each of the entities and individuals

-- (2) None of our executive officers or directors beneficially own shares of common stock subject to options convertible, securities or other rights that are currently exercisable or exercisable within 60 days of August 12, 2019. - (3) These shares are held by the Armstrong Family Trust.
-Mr. Armstrong is co-Trustee of the Armstrong Family Trust and may be deemed to have beneficial ownership of the shares held by this entity. - (4) Assumes the underwriters do not exercise their option to purchase 750,000 additional shares from certain of the selling stockholders.
+- referenced above is c/o Genstar Capital, 4 Embarcadero Center, Suite 1900, San Francisco, CA 94111. - (2) None of our executive officers or directors beneficially own shares of common stock subject to options convertible, securities or other rights that are currently exercisable or exercisable within 60 days of November 4, 2019. - (3) These shares are held by the Armstrong Family Trust.
+Mr. Armstrong is co-Trustee of the Armstrong Family Trust and may be deemed to have beneficial ownership of the shares held by this entity. - (4) These shares are held by RGD Partners, LP.
+Mr. Dowdell may be deemed to have beneficial ownership of the shares held by this entity.
+Mr. Dowdell has no pecuniary interest in the shares held by RGD Partners. - (5) Assumes the underwriters do not exercise their option to purchase 750,000 additional shares from certain of the selling stockholders.